 The causes of substance abuse can be hard to define, but most start with developing a dependence on the substance by accident.
-Sometimes substance abuse starts with recreational use of drugs or alcohol in an attempt to have fun or feel more comfortable at a party.
+Sometimes substance abuse starts with the recreational use of drugs or alcohol to have fun or feel more comfortable at a party.
 In the case of an addiction to opiates, many people begin abusing prescription medication after building up a tolerance after an injury or surgery.
 While the causes of substance abuse can be different for each person, the first step in recovery is to begin a drug and alcohol detox program at a drug detox center that is safe and supportive.

 Causes of Substance Abuse

-It is possible to become dependent on a substance without getting addicted, but it takes work to wean off of a substance you are addicted to safely.
+It is possible to become dependent on a substance without getting addicted, but it takes work to wean off a substance you are addicted to safely.
 Dependence occurs when your body builds up a tolerance to a substance.
-This can mean that pain medication doesn’t work as well as it used to, or that it takes more alcohol to feel the same effects over time.
+This can mean that pain medication doesn’t work as well as it used to or takes more alcohol to feel the same effects over time.
 You are dependent on a substance and at risk for addiction when:

 - Trying to stop causes unwanted physical symptoms.